 A coverage associates positions within a bounded space to attribute values.
 A coverage is a subtype of feature; that is, it associates positions within a bounded space to the attribute values of the feature.
 A continuous coverage function associates a value to every position within the spatial temporal domain of the function.
 A discrete coverage function is only valid at specific positions within the domain.
-Geometric objects within the spatiotemporal domain for the geometric objects within the spatiotemporal domain for the geometric objects within the spatiotemporal domain for the geometric objects within the spatiotemporal domain, which establishes a value within the range of the function for every position within the domain.
+Geometric objects within the spatiotemporal domain drive the coverage function.
+A coverage function effectively acts as an interpolation function for the geometric objects within the spatiotemporal domain, which establishes a value within the range of the function for every position within the domain.